vuejs/eslint-plugin-vue/docs/rules/no-multi-spaces.md

-# This rule warns about the usage of extra whitespaces between attributes (no-multi-spaces)
+# disallow multiple spaces (no-multi-spaces)

+- :wrench: The `--fix` option on the [command line](http://eslint.org/docs/user-guide/command-line-interface#fix) can automatically fix some of the problems reported by this rule.

 The `--fix` option on the command line can automatically fix some of the problems reported by this rule.